ReDISchoolDK/Fall25_Frontend/Week-08_Loops/README.md

 - **Version Control:**
   - Commit on a branch with a message like "week-08: pipes array + movement" and open a PR.
+  - Send a link to your PR to your assigned teacher for feedback in Slack.